saikocat/pyspark-kit/README.md

 # pyspark-kit
-Attempt to create a sensible pyspark structure boilerplate
+Attempt to create a sensible pyspark structure boilerplate.
+Heavily work in progress so it's constantly breaking

 # Build Tool
 [Bazel](https://bazel.build/), was the chosen one even after agonizing pains of